Harshavignyan/FootBall/README.md

 ## Overview

 The application allows users to operate and view live football scores in real-time.
-It features two main interfaces:
+It features three main interfaces:
+- **Match Pre-Data Interface**: For setting up countries before the match starts.
 - **Match Operator Interface**: For managing and updating the live scores.
 - **Customer Interface**: For viewers to see the live scores.